Stage 3: Vision & Direction | Life Vision

 Exercise 4: The reality check

-A vision that lives in a notebook and never guides a real decision is not very useful. below list of questions is designed to stress-test what you've written.
-Answer them - if the answer to any of them is no, go back and revise your vision before moving on.
+A vision that lives in a notebook and never guides a real decision is not very useful.
+The list of questions below are designed to stress-test what you've written.
+Answer them - if the answer to any of them is a "no", go back and revise your vision before moving on.

 Is it specific enough to guide a real decision?
 (Could you use it to choose between two job offers, or two cities, or two ways to spend a Saturday?) - Yes/No - if no, what needs to change?